 In my case, I didn’t want to deal with it at all and waste my time looking at land that was in a flood zone.
 It is totally up to you!

 4. Save money for various inspections & other fees during escrow

-Some inspections include a Survey that shows you have the size and shape of land you are buying.
-Getting a well inspection is another expense you might encounter.
+Some inspections include a Survey that shows you the size and shape of land you are buying.
+Getting a good inspection is another expense you might encounter.

-From well inspections to having a land survey, these extra costs just come with the territory of buying land not just in Florida but everywhere.
+From good inspections to having a land survey, these extra costs just come with the territory of buying land not just in Florida but everywhere.

 5. If you’re planning to generate income from land, it might be hard to finance.